 Ways to Go Green at Home

-Use Energy Star Appliances
+Upgrade to Energy Star Appliances

 Run a Smart Thermostat

-Use Energy-Efficient Light Bulbs
+Install Energy-Efficient Light Bulbs

 Reduce Water Heater Temperature

 The water heater is one of the most energy-draining appliances in a home, accounting for 20% of your home’s energy use.
 In fact, using water a few degrees cooler than usual can cut your hot water heater costs by over $400 annually.
 For even more energy savings, consider installing an eco-conscious tankless water heater.

 An inefficient HVAC system can waste around 25-40% of the energy used to heat and cool your home.
 Live eco-friendly by unblocking air vents and regularly cleaning your HVAC system.
 Doing this can help ensure your heating and cooling system isn’t draining extra electricity or overworking.
 You’re also improving indoor air quality, meaning going green at home can have long-term health benefits for you and your family.

 Conventional cleaners can be toxic to your health and the environment.
 Even disposing of these products causes water and air pollution, and contributes to plastic waste.
 The benefits of using green cleaning products include fewer chemical-related health risks, better air quality, and less water pollution.
 Before your next spring cleaning, swap your products for eco-friendly cleaners or homemade cleaning solutions!

 Identify areas in your life where you can be more minimalistic or cut down waste.
 For example, instead of buying power or yard tools that you’ll rarely use, rent specialty equipment.
 Invest in longer-lasting rechargeable batteries so fewer batteries end up in landfills.
 Go paperless with bills and bank statements.
 Or collect scrap paper to reuse for notes or to-do lists.
 Not only does cutting down on waste help you maintain a sustainable home, but it also lets you make room for what matters most.